popcorn-official/pop-api/manual/advanced.md

   // `ContentService` which we will create later.
 It can also take additional
   // parameters for your own implementation. constructor({basePath, service, name}) {
-    // binds: this._baseBath and this._service.
+    // binds: this.baseBath and this.service.
     super({basePath, service})

     this.name = name